cinnyapp/cinny/README.md

 This repository includes a Dockerfile, which builds the application from source and serves it with Nginx on port 80.
 To use this locally, you can build the container like so:

+To set a custom homeserver url change the default_server variable in the Dockerfile.

 ```
 docker build -t cinny:latest .
 ```